-The emphasis has been to develop methods for determination of renal function and to enable differentiation between acute and chronic renal failure.
-A simple and reliable method for determination of iohexol, a glomerular filtration rate (GFR) marker, in plasma has been developed and validated.
-An additional objective is to develop a method for analysis of haemoglobine subtypes in order to enable differentiation between acute and chronic renal failure.
+One focus has been to develop analytical methods that can support the diagnosis of renal function and enable differentiation between acute and chronic renal failure.
+A simple and reliable CE method for determination of iohexol, a glomerular filtration rate (GFR) marker, in plasma has earlier been developed and validated.
+A method for analysis of hemoglobin subtypes in order to enable differentiation between acute and chronic renal failure are under development.